B2B platform for digital goods

 Show only in-stock products to buyers.
 Check availability at two points:

-GET /stock/steam-20-usd
+GET /api/products/steam-20-usd

 Phase 3: Order Flow